Subcubic graphs without eigenvalues in $(-1, 1)$: Introduction

 We now explain the motivation for this classification in terms of \emph{spectral gap sets}.
-Let $\mathcal{C}$ be a class of graphs whose adjacency spectra are contained in a closed interval $[a,b] \subset \mathbb{R}$.
-An open set $I \subset [a,b]$ is called a \emph{spectral gap set} for $\mathcal{C}$ if there exist infinitely many graphs $G$ in $\mathcal{C}$ whose spectra are disjoint from $I$.
-A spectral gap set $I$ is called \emph{maximal} if it is not properly contained in any other spectral gap set.
+Let $\mathcal{C}$ be a class of graphs, and let $a$ and $b$ denote the infimum and supremum, respectively, of all eigenvalues of graphs in $\mathcal{C}$.
+An open subset $I$ of $[a,b]$ is called a \emph{spectral gap set} for $\mathcal{C}$ if there exist infinitely many graphs in $\mathcal{C}$ whose eigenvalues completely avoid $I$.
+A spectral gap set $I$ for $\mathcal{C}$ is said to be \emph{maximal} if it is not properly contained in any other spectral gap set for $\mathcal{C}$.

-In the case of connected cubic graphs, whose spectra lie in $[-3,3]$, Koll\'ar and Sarnak introduced in \cite{KS21} this notion and proved that several classical extremal spectral phenomena can be reformulated as statements about maximal gap sets.
-Guo and Royle in \cite{GR26} showed that $(-1,1)$ is a maximal spectral gap set for the class of connected cubic graphs, thereby answering a question of Koll\'ar and Sarnak.
+The notions of spectral gap sets and maximality were introduced by Koll\'ar and Sarnak in \cite{KS21}.
+In the case where $\mathcal{C}$ is the class of connected cubic graphs, they pointed out that several classical spectral graph-theoretic phenomena can be reformulated as statements about spectral gap sets.
+For instance, the classical fact that line graphs have smallest eigenvalue at least $-2$, together with the observation that the line graph of a subdivision of a cubic graph is again cubic, implies that $[-3,-2)$ is a spectral gap set for $\mathcal{C}$.
+Likewise, Chiu's construction of cubic Ramanujan graphs \cite{C92} implies that $[-3,-2\sqrt2) \cup (2\sqrt2, 3)$ is a spectral gap set.

-Our main theorem extends this picture beyond the cubic setting.
-Combining \cref{thm:main} with the classification of Guo and Royle yields a complete description of all connected subcubic graphs with no eigenvalues in $(-1,1)$.
+Koll\'ar and Sarnak \cite{KS21}, and earlier Guo and Mohar \cite{GM14}, showed that the interior interval $(-1,1)$ is also a spectral gap set for the class of connected cubic graphs.
+Subsequently, Guo and Royle \cite{GR26} proved that this gap is maximal by classifying all connected cubic graphs with no eigenvalues in $(-1,1)$.
+Our main theorem extends this picture beyond the cubic setting: combining \cref{thm:main} with the classification of Guo and Royle yields a complete description of all connected subcubic graphs with no eigenvalues in $(-1,1)$.
 As a consequence, we obtain the following strengthening of their result on spectral gap sets.

-\begin{corollary} The interval $(-1,1) \subset [-3,3]$ is a maximal spectral gap set for the class of connected subcubic graphs. \end{corollary}
+\begin{corollary} The interval $(-1,1)$ is a maximal spectral gap set for the class of connected subcubic graphs. \end{corollary}

-The remainder of the paper is organized as follows.
+The rest of the paper is organized as follows.
 In \cref{sec:idea} we outline the main ideas and derive \cref{thm:main} and its spectral consequence \cref{cor:gap}.
 In \cref{sec:bipartite-girth-4,sec:bipartite-girth-6} we treat the bipartite case of girth $4$ and of girth at least $6$, respectively, and in \cref{sec:non-bipartite} we analyze the non-bipartite case.
-Finally, in \cref{sec:remark} we discuss further extremal spectral questions, including the spectral gap set $(-2,0)$ and median eigenvalues for subcubic graphs.
+Finally, in \cref{sec:remark} we discuss further extremal spectral questions, including spectral gap intervals, the spectral gap set $(-2,0)$ and median eigenvalues of subcubic graphs.